Convert From Kg To Kn

 The weight of an object is the force exerted on it due to gravity.
 Newton's Law of Universal Gravitation states that every particle attracts every other particle in the universe with a force proportional to the product of their masses and inversely proportional to the square of the distance between their centers.

 On Earth, we experience a relatively constant gravitational acceleration, denoted as 'g'.
-The approximate value of 'g' is 9.81 m/s².
-This means that every kilogram of mass experiences a downward force of approximately 9.81 Newtons due to Earth's gravity.
+So the approximate value of 'g' is 9.
+In real terms, 81 m/s².
+So in practice, every kilogram of mass experiences a downward force of approximately 9.81 Newtons due to Earth's gravity.

 W = m * g